-- Social Influence multiple choice, short answer and extended writing (25 marks) - Language, Thought and Communication multiple choice, short answer and extended writing (25 marks) - Brain and Neuropsychology multiple choice, short answer and extended writing (25 marks)

-- Psychological Problems - multiple choice, short answer and extended writing (25 marks)
+- Social Influence multiple choice, short answer and extended writing (25 marks) - Language, Thought and Communication multiple choice, short answer and extended writing (25 marks) - Brain and Neuropsychology multiple choice, short answer and extended writing (25 marks) - Psychological Problems multiple choice, short answer and extended writing (25 marks)

-To study and do well in Psychology you need a good level and understanding of maths science and english essay writing skills (debating).
-It can be continued and studied at A Level.
-You do not need GCSE Psychology to study it at A Level but it is advisable to have good GCSE grades in English, Maths and Science.
+To do well in Psychology you need a good level of understanding in Maths, Science and English, you also need to be able to write essays and debate ideas and concepts.
+Psychology can be studied at A Level.
+You do not need GCSE Psychology to study it at A Level, however it is advisable to have good GCSE grades in English, Maths and Science.

 Studying Psychology opens up multiple opportunities for further study at University.
 Many go on to study degrees such as but not limited to; Developmental Psychology, Sport Psychology, Psychology and Criminology or straight Psychology.
-Which can open up many career options and pathways that involve Psychology such as but not limited to; educational, forensic or clinical Psychologists.
+This can open up many career options and pathways that involve Psychology, such as; educational, forensic or clinical Psychologists.